shingetsu-gou/shingetsu-gou/README.md

 3. Portable because there is only one binary file for each platforms and no need to prepare runtime.
    Just download and click one binary to run.
 4. (should be) faster than saku (?).
+5. Relaying by websocket for NAT users (testing now).

 ## Platform
   * MacOS darwin/Plan9 on i386